18 Things I’m Thankful For in 2018

 11. Mental Health

 Back in 2016, I was diagnosed with depression and generalized anxiety and began taking medication to help with both.
-It’s hard to imagine what my life would be like today had I not stepped into the mental health clinic and taken ownership.
+It’s hard to imagine what my life would be like today had I not stepped into the mental health clinic.
 Everything got better once I started taking care of myself, and I am proud to say that I am happy.
 A special thanks to my friends, my family, and my yoga practice for contributing to my happiness.

 12. Physical Health

 I reached my heaviest weight in 2018.
-I also lost a lot of weight, eventually, and arguably got into the best shape of my life by devoting so much of my time to a heated power yoga practice.
+I also lost a lot of weight eventually and got into great shape devoting so much of my time to a heated power yoga practice.
 I am grateful for keeping up with this practice, even when it’s difficult.
 I am also grateful for getting the diagnosis and tools I needed to stop binge-eating.
 Over the past few months, my binges have gotten smaller and less frequent, and I am so damn proud of myself.

 13. Spiritual Health